brirock35/Impediments-to-Understanding-Seagrasses-Response-to-Global-Change/README.md

 y <- cbind(as.data.table(d), x)
 y <- y[complete.cases(y),]
 ```
-We next identify month names as its own variable, then create a data frame that assigns a number to each day of the month in a given year, and finally create variables for the Julian day data and years within the data.
+We next identify months as a variable, then create a data frame that accumulates the total number of days per month and assigns a number to each day within in a given year, then finally create variables for the Julian day and year.
 ```
 months <- c("Jan", "Feb", "Mar", "Apr", "May", "Jun",
             "Jul", "Aug", "Sep", "Oct","Nov", "Dec")